sYoungkin/PlayAroundIT-observability-lab/splunk/splunk-secret-synchronization.md

 The Search Head Deployer (mgmt-1) needs to share the same secret as the search head cluster members so that encrypted passwords in deployed apps (e.g. LDAP bind passwords configured via the UI) can be decrypted by the search heads without requiring cleartext redeployment.

 **Why mgmt-2 shares the indexer secret:**
-The Cluster Manager (mgmt-2) must share the same secret as its indexer peers for cluster communication and configuration bundle distribution to work correctly.
+Encrypted passwords in configuration files are portable across nodes only if those nodes share the same secret.
+Sharing the secret between the Cluster Manager and its peers ensures that any encrypted credentials in configuration bundles are readable across the indexer tier.

 ---